-How Did Paul Thomas Anderson & Maya Rudolph Meet?
-The 'Phantom Thread' Director Has A Sweet Love Story With The Comedian
+Paul Thomas Anderson & Maya Rudolph Have The Sweetest Love Story

 The Oscars are just around the corner, and Paul Thomas Anderson's Phantom Thread is up for a whopping six awards, including Best Director and Best Picture.
 In numerous interviews, Anderson's said the film was inspired by a particular moment in his own long-term relationship with SNL comedian Maya Rudolph.
 But it's their entire relationship, from how Paul Thomas Anderson and Maya Rudolph met through the 16+ years together that followed, that led to the film so many critics are lauding.

 Phantom Thread follows the relationship dynamics of fussy fashion designer Reynolds Woodcock and recalcitrant anti-muse Alma as they struggle between submitting to the other and asserting themselves in love.
 While not the rosiest portrait of romance, the movie is more honest about the everyday struggles of identity and expectancy when people join together, and ends in a contented balance.
 Alma and Woodcock's solution to a lasting relationship is certainly unorthodox, but it works for them.

 In a Collider interview, Anderson said as a control freak himself, having the flu forced him to slow down.
 Being sick made him vulnerable, physically and emotionally, and while being cared for, "I looked up and my wife (Maya Rudolph) looked at me with tenderness that made me think, “I wonder if she wants to keep me this way, maybe for a week or two.”
 The news came as a surprise to many, partly because most people weren't aware Anderson and Rudolph were a couple, let alone that they've been together for over a decade with four kids.